12 Exmoor Holiday Ideas

 11. Make Time for Tea

 Many Exmoor villages feature tea rooms - with the level of competition ensuring standards remain high.
-Take tea by the Lynn River at Watersmeet near Lynmouth, Malmsmead, just up from the river at Withypool (great paddling by the bridge and look out for the vintage petrol pumps).
+Take tea by the Lynn River at Watersmeet overlooking the confluence of the East and West Lynn Rivers near Lynmouth, or try Malmsmead, just up from the river, which you can cross by stepping stones (there's a bridge for those who want to keep their feet dry).
+A bit further inland is a justifiably popular tearoom in Withypool (great paddling by the bridge and look out for the vintage petrol pumps).
+It's a great place to relax after a Riverside walk along the River Barle.
+NB: If cream teas are irresistible, read our Exmoor Cream Tea Trail blog, which lists enough tea rooms on the Moor to fill a fortnight!

 12. Where should you Stay?

-Click here to View our collection of Exmoor Holiday Cottages available to rent for groups of all sizes from cottages for couples to luxury country houses.
+Click here to View our collection of Exmoor Holiday cottages, from Cottages for couples to luxury country houses, available to rent for groups of all sizes.

 For further information and advice on things to do and places to visit while on holiday on Exmoor, read the following articles: